fishjam-dev/fishjam-docs/docs/api_reference.md

 The communication between peer WS and server is done with use of Protobuf format.
-All supported messages are listed in [jellyfish protos repo](https://github.com/jellyfish-dev/protos).
+All supported messages are listed in [the Jellyfish protos repo](https://github.com/jellyfish-dev/protos).
-If you want to create your own jellyfish SDK the easiest way to reference to defined protobuf messages will be by adding to your git repository protos as git submodule.
-You can do this with this command:
+If you want to create your own Jellyfish SDK, the easiest way to reference to defined protobuf messages will be by adding protos to your git repository as a git submodule.
+You can do it with this command:
 ```bash
 git submodule add https://github.com/jellyfish-dev/protos
 ```